Twig Looper or Common Bark Moth

 (Photo: courtesy of Cathy Young)

-Later instars lose these marks and may develop other marks or have no marks at all.
+Final instars may lose these marks and may develop other marks or have no marks at all.
 There is a range of variation in colour at this stage.
-They develop a small dorsal horn at the rear.
+They develop a small double dark or reddish dorsal horn at the rear.

 They rest characteristically sitting on their last pairs of legs, with their other prolegs folded into the body.
 They lay a silken thread wherever they travel, and if harassed, will drop down on the thread until danger passes, then they laboriously climb back up it.
 They have been found feeding on a wide variety of plants, including the exotic plants: